raycast/ripgrep/ci/docker/README.md

 The Cross tool actually provides its own Docker images, and all Docker images in this directory are derived from one of them.
 We provide our own in order to customize the environment.
-For example, we need to install some things like `asciidoc` in order to generate man pages.
+For example, we need to install some things like `asciidoctor` in order to generate man pages.
 We also install compression tools like `xz` so that tests for the `-z/--search-zip` flag are run.

 If you make a change to a Docker image, then you can re-build it. `cd` into the